-Performance Solutions by Milliken (PbySM) recently completed the PbySM Process Industries Performance Study, which captured data from 153 U.S. process plants (entirely process operations, mostly process operations, or a combination of process operations and discrete operations).
+Performance Solutions by Milliken (PSbyM) recently completed the PSbyM Process Industries Performance Study, which captured data from 153 U.S. process plants (entirely process operations, mostly process operations, or a combination of process operations and discrete operations).
 The study closely examined activities related to the 4Ms — Manpower/human resources, Methods, Machines, and Materials.
 This research not only established benchmarks critical for the clients we serve — more than 350 operations in a variety of industries — but also uncovered worrisome trends across process industries.

 First the good news.

 Ninety percent of process plants report improvements to their operations performances over the past two years (16 percent reported improvements of more than 15 percent).
 For many, the positive changes are driven by improvement methodologies (55 percent of plants use Total Quality Management and 50 percent use lean manufacturing) as well as the use of documented performance management systems (88 percent).
 Many process plants also recorded stellar performances in the past year for critical measures:

 - Safety: one-third reported OSHA recordable incident rates of 1 or lower.

 - Environmental performance: 43 percent of plants reported 0 reportable environmental incidents.

 - Quality:18 percent reported scrap and rework rates of 2 percent or lower.

 - Delivery: 24 percent reported complete-and-on-time delivery rates of 97 percent or higher.